NotificationManager

 Thread safety

 Push, Pop, and PopAll are safe to call from background goroutines.
-The NotifyChannel connection ensures the UI re-renders when a banner expires, even if the user is not pressing any keys.
+The WithNotificationManager option wires the re-render channel automatically so the UI re-renders when a banner expires, even if the user is not pressing any keys.

-NotificationManager must be mounted with ShowPersistentOverlay, not ShowDialog.
-Unlike a dialog it never blocks input and is never dismissed by Esc — it always renders on top.
+NotificationManager must be wired via oat.WithNotificationManager, not ShowDialog.
+It never blocks input and is never dismissed by Esc — it always renders on top.